Giardi77/InfoGrep/README.md

     infogrep -i my_dir

-Scan content from a pipe:

-    cat file.js | infogrep

-Add a custom pattern
+Add a custom pattern in ~/.config/infogrep.patterns.json with "name" : "/path/to/yaml.yml"

-    infogrep -a mypattern:/path/to/my_patterns.yaml

 Scan with a custom pattern: